Shulgi

-Life and work
+Life and reign

-Shulgi was the son of Ur-Nammu king of Ur and his queen consort Watartum.
-Year-names are known for all 48 years of his reign, providing a fairly complete contemporary view of the highlights of his career.
+Shulgi apparently led a major modernization of the Third Dynasty of Ur.
+He improved communications, reorganized the army, reformed the writing system and weight and measures, unified the tax system, and created a strong bureaucracy.
+He also wrote a law code, now known as the Code of Ur-Nammu because it was originally thought to have been authored by Ur-Nammu.
+He also built or rebuilt numerous temples throughout the kingdom.

 Shulgi is best known for his extensive revision of the scribal school's curriculum.
 Although it is unclear how much he actually wrote, there are numerous praise poems written by and directed towards this ruler.
-He proclaimed himself a god in his 23rd regnal year.
+He had proclaimed himself a god by his 21st regnal year (there are indications this occurred as early as S12), and was recognized as such by the whole of Sumer and Akkad.

-Some early chronicles castigate Shulgi for his impiety: The Weidner Chronicle (ABC 19) states that "he did not perform his rites to the letter, he defiled his purification rituals".
-CM 48 charges him with improper tampering with the rites, composing "untruthful stelae, insolent writings" on them.
-The Chronicle of Early Kings (ABC 20) accuses him of "criminal tendencies, and the property of Esagila and Babylon he took away as booty."
+Some much later chronicles castigate Shulgi for his impiety: The Weidner Chronicle (ABC 19), a literary composition written in the 1st millennium BC, states that "he did not perform his rites to the letter, he defiled his purification rituals".
+CM 48, written late in the 1st millennium BC, charges him with improper tampering with the rites, composing "untruthful stelae, insolent writings" on them.
+The Chronicle of Early Kings (ABC 20), written in the mid-2nd millennium BC, accuses him of "criminal tendencies, and the property of Esagila and Babylon he took away as booty."

+The manner of death is unknown, only that it occurred in his 48th regnal year, in or before the 11th month.
+In the 3rd month of his successor, libations to the dead were first recorded for Shulgi and two wives Geme-Ninlila and Shulgi-simti.
+All three appear to have died in the year 48.
+Several researchers have suggest Shulgi was assassinated, partly based on omen texts, including one based on an eclipse.
+He was succeeded by Amar-Sin.
+The name Amar-Sin was not recorded before his ascension and is a "throne name".
+His original name, and whether he was actually the son of Shugi, is unknown.